-Career Services offer assistance to undergraduate students and alumni who seek help in determining and implementing their career plans.
+Career Services offers assistance to undergraduate students and alumni who seek help in determining and implementing their career plans.
 We can assist with exploring careers, researching career paths, seeking internships, creating a resume, and/or job searching.
 Career Services also assists employers with locating qualified students for positions they have in their businesses.

 Career advising/services can assist with:

 Assessments and Career Exploration:

 Research shows that people working in a career that supports their interests, skills and goals are happier, more successful, and more fulfilled than people who simply “get a job.”
 Carefully planning your career by assessing your strengths and interests, exploring your options, gaining experience and making informed decisions will assist the individual in securing positive employment.

 Learning about your personality and interests provides the student with added insight.
 What are your hobbies, skills do you have?
 What work have you done in the past?
 Is your personality extroverted or introverted?
 All of these factors (and many more) impact your decision about careers.